You're using an outdated browser. This website will not display correctly and some features will not work.

 (7) Within 10 business days after receiving the notice under subsection (6),

-(a) the affected members and the project owner shall agree in writing on a locator who will respond to all locate requests, other than in respect of transmission infrastructure, by the project owner in respect of the project; and
+(a) the affected members and the project owner shall agree in writing on a locator who will respond to all notifications made by the Corporation under clause (9.1) (a) in respect of the project; and

 (b) the affected members shall give to the dedicated locator mapping information, such as the location of the member’s underground infrastructure, and any other information that the dedicated locator considers necessary.
 2022, c.
 9, Sched.
 2, s.
-6 (1).
+6 (1); 2024, c.
+1, s.
+9 (2).

 Same, different time limit